iapyeh/GGeditor/docs/index.rst

 Features
 ********

 #.
-Easy start for reST beginners.
+Easy starting for reST beginners, even no idea about reST markups.
 #.
 Powered by the Google Docs.
 Almost what you see is what you get.
 #.
 One\-click to commit to the Github repository.
 #.
-Preview the generated reST file.
+Preview the generated reST file and download to local machine.
 #.
 Support headings, bold, italic, hyperlink, subscript and superscript.
 #.
 Support footnotes, image, list item and table.
 #.
-Support full\-width characters (CKJ) content in table.
+Support full\-width characters (CKJ) in headings and table.
 #.
-Support internal links to bookmarks, headings and table of content.
+Support internal links to bookmarks, headings and Google Docs native table of contents (in document table of contents).
 #.
-Support sphinx\-style table of content (.. doctree::).
+Support cross\-document table of content (.. doctree::) for the readthedocs.org.
 #.
-Support sphinx\-style admonitions.
+Support admonitions of the readthedocs.org.

 .. _h131f586a50795a4822677d4166231766: